First Time User? Enroll now.

 Home > Health Library > Cataracts

-A cataract is a painless, cloudy area in the lens of the eye that blocks the passage of light to the retina.
-The retina is the nerve layer at the back of the eye.
-The nerve cells in the retina detect light entering the eye and send nerve signals to the brain about what the eye sees.
+Cataracts are a painless, cloudy area in the lens of the eye.
+They block the passage of light to the retina.
+Nerve cells in the retina detect light entering the eye and send nerve signals to the brain about what the eye sees.
 Because cataracts block this light, they can cause vision problems.

-Your doctor can find out if you have cataracts by doing a physical exam and by asking questions about your symptoms and past health.
+Your doctor can find out if you have cataracts by checking your eyes and by asking questions about your symptoms and past health.
 You may need tests to make sure you have a cataract or to rule out other conditions that may be causing vision problems.

 Health Tools help you make wise health decisions or take action to improve your health.

 Cataracts may stay small and you may not notice them.
-They often do not seriously affect vision.
-And many cataracts do not need to be removed.
+They often don't seriously affect vision.
+Many cataracts don't need to be removed.

 Some cataracts grow larger or denser over time, causing severe vision changes.

 Cataracts in children are rare but serious.
-If a cataract prevents light from entering a child's eye and stimulating the retina, the area of the brain used for sight does not develop properly.
-Usually the child won't see well with that eye (amblyopia), even if the cataract is later removed.
+If a cataract prevents light from entering a child's eye, the area of the brain used for sight does not develop the right way.
+Unless it's treated right away, the child won't see well with that eye.

 Call your doctor to discuss your symptoms if you: